Does Southwest Allow Carry-On?

 Southwest Airlines follows TSA regulations when it comes to carry-on baggage.
 Each passenger is allowed one carry-on bag and one small personal item.

-If you’re travelling with a pet, please note that pet carriers are counted either as your personal item or your carry-on bag, so plan accordingly.
+For people who travel with a pet, you need to understand that pet carriers are counted either as your item or your carry-on bag, so plan accordingly.

 2. Carry-On Size Restrictions

 The dimensions for your carry-on bag should not exceed 24 inches in length, 16 inches in width, and 10 inches in height.
-If your bag exceeds these dimensions, you’ll need to check it instead.

 3. Storage of Carry-On Bags